John Reid (merchant)

-John Reid (1757-11 April 1821), known to his family and friends as Jack, was a Scottish merchant in Canton in the late eighteenth century, where he was in partnership with John Henry Cox and Daniel Beale.
+John Reid (1757 – 11 April 1821) was a Scottish merchant in Canton in the late eighteenth century, where he was in partnership with John Henry Cox and Daniel Beale.

+Early life

-Reid was born in Tain in Ross-shire, Scotland in 1757, the second son of John Reid (1725 – 1779) a Bailie of Tain, and his wife Mary Ross (1725 – 1808).
+Reid was born in Tain in Ross-shire, Scotland in 1757, the second son of John Reid (1725–1779), Bailie of Tain, and his wife Mary Ross (1725–1808).

-Early career
+By 1779 he was in Canton acting as the Austrian Emperor's Consul.

+Partnerships

-By 1779 he was in Canton acting as the Austrian Emperor's Consul and was in partnership with a man named Bourgoyne of the French Hong.
-He was also the agent for Willem Bolts's Trieste Company.
+Reid took on multiple business relationships in Canton, as well as trading on his own account.
+He was in partnership with a man named Bourgoyne of the French Hong.

 In January 1781 John Henry Cox, son of the well known London clockmaker James Cox who had become bankrupt in Canton in 1774, arrived in Macau to try to retrieve some of his father's bad debts and to sell off his remaining stock.
-He and Jack Reid went into partnership under the name Cox and Reid.
+He and Jack Reid went into partnership under the name Cox & Reid.
 The firm acted as agents for India-based shippers who were bringing in raw cotton, cotton piece goods and opium.
 The partners bought two small ships of their own (the ‘Supply’ and the ‘Enterprise) to trade on their own account.
 In 1783 the firm was joined by Daniel Beale.